shilangyu/genetic.ts/README.md

   - contains a fitness property (`number`)
   - contains a dna property:
     - can be any data structure as long as it ends with a `number`
-    - the structure is the same for every element in the array
+    - the structure is the same for every member in the array

-If you're unsure whether your population is correct you can always use the static method `Genetic.validatePopulation(pop)` that will throw an error if something is wrong.
+If you're unsure whether your population is correct you can always use `genetic.validatePopulation(pop)` that will throw an error if something is wrong.

 ---